bnnyng/garden/content/literature-notes/@1976newellComputer.md

 ## On intelligence, in general

->We measure the [[§ Intelligence|intelligence]] of a system by its ability to achieve stated ends in the face of variations, difficulties, and complexities posed by the task environment.
+>We measure the [[Intelligence|intelligence]] of a system by its ability to achieve stated ends in the face of variations, difficulties, and complexities posed by the task environment.

 - **Intelligence is a primary concern of computer science:** “All information is processed by computers in service of ends, and we measure the intelligence of a system by its ability to achieve stated ends in the face of variations, difficulties, and complexities posed by the task environment.”